 The U.N.
 Mission in South Sudan says the slayings took place in Bentiu after rebel forces seized the town from government troops on April 15.

 The mission says the rebels killed more than 200 and wounded more than 400 civilians at a local mosque where hundreds of people had taken shelter to escape fighting.
 It says the rebels, known as the SPLA in Opposition, escorted people of certain nationalities and ethnic groups to safety before killing the others.

 There was no immediate comment on the report from the rebels or South Sudan's government.

-Ethnic violence and clashes between rebel and government forces have killed thousands of people and displaced an estimated 1 million from their homes.
+Ethnic violence and clashes between rebel and government forces in South Sudan have killed thousands of people in recent months and displaced an estimated 1 million from their homes.
 Peace talks in Ethiopia have made little progress.